Talking About A Revolution Chords | Tracy Chapman Guitar Lesson

 Talking About A Revolution Chord Chart.

-As you can see, all that changes is the D chord.
-I could have made this clearer, as in when which D chord variation appears but this feels better paired with lyrics, so I just kept it simple.
+As you can see, the only real change throughout is the D chord.
+I could have indicated exactly when each variation appears, but this works better alongside the lyrics, so I kept it simple.

-The idea with this is that a simple chord chart serves as a reminder, it’s not an exact transcription.
+The idea behind this chart is that it serves as a quick reference rather than an exact transcription.

-Should you want to download this chart, here’s a PDF: Talking About A Revolution Chord Chart PDF.
+If you’d like to download it, here’s a PDF: Talking About A Revolution chord chart PDF.

-Once you have gone through the details like this, either the chords with lyrics or the chord chart will be enough for you to play Talking About A Revolution in a sophisticated, not sloppy way.
+Once you’ve worked through the finer details, either the chord chart or the chords with lyrics will be enough to help you play Talking About A Revolution in a refined, confident way.

 Video blocked due to privacy settings